Dexter Cattle, Cows - Ideal Small Cattle Breeds for Homesteading on Small Farms

 Dexters are good beef animals, producing good quality cuts.
 The meat is lean and the meat to bone ratio is excellent.
 Another advantage is that the smaller joints make home-freezing much easier.

 With grass-fed animals the meat is tender and lean.
-With grain feeding it is finely marbled in the prime cuts and a lighter colour.
+With grain feeding it is finely marbled in the prime cuts and a lighter color.
+However, we do not support the feeding of cattle grain as this is an unnatural food for them.

 Being much smaller than conventional cows they don't need as much space for pasture.
 A half acre of good green grass per animal, or 12 to 15 pounds of hay and a little grain each day is enough in temperate climates.
 They are good foragers and eat the same things as goats, and will even survive on rough pasture.
 However they will need good fencing, sheep fencing is good enough for Dexters.
 They will also need a constant supply of clean water and shelter from inclement weather.
 However, they are also able to live in the open in all types of weather, and TB and other diseases due to close housing are uncommon.